Have you ever considered spending Christmas in New Orleans??

 What to expect for the holidays:

-Papa Noel Package includes deluxe accommodations, two welcome cocktails (yay!) and complimentary valet.
+The Papa Noel Package includes deluxe accommodations, two welcome cocktails (yay!) and complimentary valet.

 While you are there, pick from several great family activities…

-Papa Noel Tea includes a visit from Mr Kringle, plus cookie decorating, viewing The Ritz-Carlton’s one of a kind gingerbread display, and other holiday surprises for kiddos.
+Holiday Tea includes a visit from Mr Kringle, plus cookie decorating, viewing The Ritz-Carlton’s one of a kind gingerbread display, and other holiday surprises for kiddos.

 Breakfast With Papa Noel is fun for kids right before the Big Day, and includes cookie decorating, festive crafts and plenty of holiday cheer.
 Bring the entire family because Papa Noel will be visiting with each guest.
+(Note: Breakfast with Papa Noel is not happening in 2020 due to COVID-19.)

 Build Your Own Gingerbread House on select dates is great for families.
 Each table of four includes one gingerbread house with all of the decorating essentials and holiday refreshments.